fbpx

 Central Sensitization: Bottom-Up versus Top-Down

 Why does chronic pain occur?
-Unlike with acute pain, the peripheral nervous system may not be delivering pain signals to the central nervous system.
+Unlike with acute pain, the peripheral nervous system may not be delivering pain signals to the central nervous system (CNS).
 Instead, over time, the central nervous system and how it processes pain has changed such that, even after there’s a resolution of that acute issue, the pain persists.
 We call this change central sensitization, which is known to underlie most chronic pain conditions.

 The experience of chronic pain for someone with fibromyalgia may be different than someone who has gone through an infectious process such as COVID-19 or Epstein-Barr virus or Lyme disease.
 Not everyone with chronic pain acute pain that preceded their chronic pain; for example, someone who had significant stress on the body, either in childhood or adulthood, may experience chronic pain.
 These types of experiences can lead to the central nervous system becoming activated and hypersensitive without any type of peripheral problem, such as a surgery or an injury.
 We distinguish those two things as either bottom-up or top-down central sensitization